-If you are lactose intolerant, you have to choose foods which are lactose-free.
-As I said earlier that, there are so many food products are available in the market which are lactose-free.
-Among those foods, I recommend you to buy yogurt without lactose, especially lactose free Greek yogurt.
-I do emphasize on this because, lactose free Greek yogurt has less amount of lactose than other lactose-free products and it contains enough amount of live culture which are beneficial for your digestive system.
+If you are lactose intolerant, you have to choose foods which are lactose free.
+As I said earlier that, there are so many food products are available in the market which are lactose free.
+Among those foods, I recommend you to buy lactose free Greek yogurt.
+I do emphasize on this because, lactose free Greek yogurt has less amount of lactose than other lactose free products and it contains enough amount of live culture which are beneficial for your digestive system.

 Where can I buy lactose free yogurt?

-You probably thinking, where to buy yogurt lactose free?
-You can buy this kind of yogurt from any supermarket.
+You probably think about that, where to buy this type yogurt?
+You can buy lactose free yogurt from any supermarket.
 But, while buying, you should observe the following aspects:

 What foods have lactose?

 • Any kind of food which is made from milk